A hypocoercivity-exploiting stabilised finite element method for Kolmogorov equation: Numerical experiments

 We now present a basic numerical experiment which aims to verify the rates predicted by the theory.
 To begin with, we measure semi-discrete error which was estimated in \eqref{result}.
 This is followed by measuring the error for an instationary problem which was estimated in \eqref{result fully discrete}.
 To complete, we demonstrate the exponential decay of the $A$-norm of a problem with no forcing which was considered in \eqref{eq:convergenceToEquilibriumForFullyDiscrete}.

-For each of the experiments, we take $\Omega = (0,1)^2$.
+For the first and second examples of the experiments, we take $\Omega = (0,1)^2$.
 This will be discretised by a sequence of successively refined uniform triangular meshes consisting of 32, 128, 512, 2048, and 8192 elements.
 The convergence rate of the error will be presented as a function of mesh size $h$ and of ${\rm dof}$, where dof denotes the to total number of space time basis functions.